beyondwords-io/player/doc/building-your-own-ui.md

 In this example, the component is forced to re-render when the counter is updated.

+Note that the counter isn't actually displayed, we are just using it to force the component to rerender.

 ## Using JavaScript

 If you're using plain Javascript, here's a working example that implements the above technique.